- Things to Know

 Why are bacteria becoming resistant to antibiotics?

-Antibiotic use promotes development of antibiotic-resistant bacteria.
+Antibiotic use promotes the development of antibiotic-resistant bacteria.
 Every time a person takes antibiotics, sensitive bacteria are killed, but resistant germs may be left to grow and multiply.
-Repeated and improper uses of antibiotics are primary causes of the increase in drug-resistant bacteria.
+Repeated and improper uses of antibiotics are the primary causes of the increase in drug-resistant bacteria.

 How do bacteria become resistant to antibiotics?

 Antibiotic resistance occurs when bacteria change in some way that reduces or eliminates the effectiveness of drugs, chemicals, or other agents designed to cure or prevent infections.
 The bacteria survive and continue to multiply causing more harm.
 Bacteria can do this through several mechanisms.
-Some bacteria develop the ability to neutralize the antibiotic before it can do harm, others can rapidly pump the antibiotic out, and still others can change the antibiotic attack site so it cannot affect the function of the bacteria.
+Some bacteria develop the ability to neutralize the antibiotic before it can do harm, others can rapidly pump the antibiotic out, and still, others can change the antibiotic attack site so it cannot affect the function of the bacteria.

 Antibiotics kill or inhibit the growth of susceptible bacteria.
 Sometimes one of the bacteria survives because it has the ability to neutralize or escape the effect of the antibiotic; that one bacterium can then multiply and replace all the bacteria that were killed off.
-Exposure to antibiotics therefore provides selective pressure, which makes the surviving bacteria more likely to be resistant.
-In addition, bacteria that were at one time susceptible to an antibiotic can acquire resistance through mutation of their genetic material or by acquiring pieces of DNA that code for the resistance properties from other bacteria.
+Exposure to antibiotics, therefore, provides selective pressure, which makes the surviving bacteria more likely to be resistant.
+In addition, bacteria that were at one time susceptible to an antibiotic can acquire resistance through mutation of their genetic material or by acquiring pieces of DNA that code for the resistance properties of other bacteria.
 The DNA that codes for resistance can be grouped in a single easily transferable package.
 This means that bacteria can become resistant to many antimicrobial agents because of the transfer of one piece of DNA.

 How can I prevent antibiotic-resistant infections?
+6 Tips

-By visiting this website, you are taking the first step to reducing your risk of getting antibiotic-resistant infections.
+By visiting this website, you are taking the first step to reduce your risk of getting antibiotic-resistant infections.
 It is important to understand that, although they are very useful drugs, antibiotics designed for bacterial infections are not useful for viral infections such as a cold, cough, or the flu.
-Some useful tips to remember are:
+Some useful 6 tips to remember are: